-- 1. All Exhibitors will be expected to follow Iowa State Extension and Outreach and Iowa 4-H COVID-19 Guidelines and Procedures.
-These can be found on the open for Iowa webpage: https://www.extension.iastate.edu/vp/open-iowa - 2.
+- 1. Livestock will be checked by the Fair Veterinarian upon entering the grounds.
+Livestock will not be permitted to get off trailers until they have been cleared by the vet. - 2.
 As a safety concern, no horns will be allowed on any show cattle except the bottle bucket show for 4-H/FFA and the open show. - 3.
-Livestock will be checked by the Fair Veterinarian upon entering the grounds.
-Livestock will not be permitted to get off trailers until they have been cleared by the vet. - 4.
 Livestock trailers will not be permitted to remain on the grounds during the week of the fair.
 The exception will be for the unloading and loading of animals during fair week.
-(This will include dairy, dairy goat, cow and calf pairs and horses coming for the show). - 5.
+(This will include dairy, dairy goat, cow and calf pairs and horses coming for the show). - 4.
 All Cattle including dairy will use common bedding.
 Swine, sheep and poultry must provide their own bedding.
-No paper bedding will be permitted in livestock buildings for any purpose. - 6.
+No paper bedding will be permitted in livestock buildings for any purpose. - 5.
 All project/stalls must always be properly identified with completed stall cards.
 Replacement cards are available at the 4-H fair office in the beef show arena.
-This is part of herdsmanship. - 7.
-It is recommended that all animals be double tied during the fair. - 8.
+This is part of herdsmanship. - 6.
+It is recommended that all animals be double tied during the fair. - 7.
 All fans must have protection guards to prevent accidents.
 No butt fans permitted in the barns.
 Fans are to be in the stall area from the front half of animal forward to the head area.
-Fan may be securely attached to the rafters or fair show superintendents approved structure above the animals of exhibitor. - a.
-All fans will be directed to blow as follows: South side of all barns will blow to the east and on the North side of all barns will blow to the west. - b.
-Dairy barn fans will blow as follows: East side of the barn to the South and West side of the barn to the North. - 9.
-Only self-contained misters will be allowed.

-- 10. There are to be absolutely no unattended water hoses running into any livestock barns for any reason.
+Fan may be securely attached to the rafters or fair show superintendents approved structure above the animals of exhibitor.
+All fans are to be directed to blow on the non-show side of the animal. - 8.
+Only self-contained misters will be allowed. - 9.
+There are to be absolutely no unattended water hoses running into any livestock barns for any reason.
 This is a safety factor and will be enforced by confiscation of the hose; and it will not be returned to the rightful owner until after the fair. - 9.
-GROOMING The grooming of all animals during the fair will be done by the 4-H and/or FFA exhibitor with assistance from immediate family members, other current 4-H/FFA members, or Cedar County 4-H Leaders.
-(Immediate family members consist of parent, stepparent, grandparent, brother, sister, aunt, uncle). - 10.
-A 4-H member's last year to participate in the county fair will be the one immediately following graduation of high school.
+Animal Care & Prep Rules (Fitting/Grooming)- The fitting/grooming of all animals during the fair will be done by the 4-H and/or FFA exhibitor with assistance from immediate family members, other current Iowa 4-H/FFA members, or Cedar County 4-H Leaders/FFA Advisors.
+(Immediate family members consist of parent, stepparent, grandparent, brother, sister, aunt, uncle).
+Any exceptions to this rule has to be approved by the Cedar County Extension and Superintendents by May 15th.

+- 10. A 4-H member's last year to participate in the county fair will be the one immediately following graduation of high school.
 A FFA member's last year to participate in the county fair will be until the third National Convention after high school graduation OR until 21 years of age, whichever comes first. - 11.
 All animals must be declared as commercial, crossbred, breed or produce at fair weigh-in/entry time.
 Changes will not be allowed once fair weigh in/entry time is closed. - 12.
 4-H/FFA fair livestock entry and stall rental fees are set by the fair board.
 The fees are per head, unless indicated otherwise.
 Fees must be paid at the designated time in order to exhibit at the Cedar County Fair. - \$8 Dairy Steers, Market Beef Animals, Heifers - \$8 All Cow/Calf units - \$4 All Bottle Bucket Animals - \$3 Swine per pen with a maximum of three pigs per pen - \$2 Dairy Cows & Goats - \$2 All Sheep and Meat Goats per head - \$1 Pets pay entry free with project folder July 1 - \$1 Dogs, Rabbits, and Poultry premium check deduction - \$2 Horse grounds fee- payable at the horse show - \$2 Horse- entry fee per class entered payable at show